Last Updated on March 1, 2026 by Maged kamel

 What is the requirement of Table 4-1?

-Table 4-1 requires that the tabulated effective length concerning ry is the maximum value of ly required from the X, or the ly modified which is Lex*(ry/rx), direction, and the ly value from the y-direction, the lc y required equals 6.81 feet; please refer to the following slide image.
+Table 4-1 requires that the tabulated effective length concerning ry is the maximum value of ly required from the X, or the ly modified, which is Lex*(ry/rx), direction, and the ly value from the y-direction, the lc y, equals 6.81 feet; please refer to the following slide image.

-The ly value equals 18 feet; the selected effective length is the maximum value of 8.61, and 18 feet, it will be 18 feet; we will proceed to Table 4-1 to get the available strength or the LRfd value.
+The ly value equals 18 feet; the selected effective length is the maximum of 8.61 and 18 feet; we will proceed to Table 4-1 to obtain the available strength (LRFD) value.

 What is the available strength from Table 4-1?

-We use Ly equals 18 feet, we move horizontally, and we drop a line from the top W12x50 section; the intersection will give the available strength, which is equal to 270 kips; the solution matches with option B).
+We use Ly = 18 feet; we move horizontally; and we drop a line from the top W12x50 section; the intersection gives the available strength, which is 270 kips; the solution matches option B.

 Solved problem 13-28-Use Provision E-1 from AISC-360-16.

-We could get the same result by using The E-1 provision of AISC-360-16, checking whether the given column is short or long, and then choosing the appropriate Fcr equation to use.
+We could achieve the same result by using the E-1 provision of AISC-360-16, determining whether the given column is short or long, and then selecting the appropriate Fcr equation.

-This curve we have already discussed, at the value for KL/r = 4.71* sqrt of (E/Fy), is the parameter that distinguishes between short columns and long columns.
+The curve we have already discussed, at the value of KL/r = 4.71*sqrt (E/Fy), is the parameter that distinguishes between short columns and long columns.

 The limiting value for Fy=50 ksi, E=29000 ksi is 113.43.